The road leading into the park is very poor and should be driven with care, and should only be used with a 4 x 4 or ATV vehicle.

 Boulder Creek Provincial Park

 About This Park

-Boulder Creek Provincial Park is a small parcel of old growth hemlock forest located approximately 41 km north of Smithers.
-Although the park has limited access, it is an access route for hikers, ATVs, and mountain bikers to the upper part of the valley, such as Brian Boru and Tiltusha Peaks.
-It was established as a Provincial Park in 2000.
+The road through the park is a route for hikers, ATVs, and mountain bikers to access destination in the upper part of the valley, such as Brian Boru and Tiltusha Peaks.

 Park Size: 53 hectares